georgemccrae/capstone-project/README.md

 I then Count-Vectorised again with these are column names.
 I wrote a wrote a short Python script to 'vote' on which genre to place the artist in.
 For instance, Spotify classifies Drake as "pop rap", "indie r&b", "alternative hip hop", and "hip hop".
 According to our mapping system, three of those genres fall under rap/hip-hop and one under R&B. Thus, Drake goes under rap/hip-hop.

-I made a seperate notebook for cleaning the genre tags here [here](https://github.com/georgemccrae/capstone-project/blob/master/github%20-%20scraping.ipynb#L53)
+I made a seperate notebook for cleaning the genre tags [here](https://github.com/georgemccrae/capstone-project/blob/master/github%20-%20scraping.ipynb#L53)

 ## Feature Engineering